ibmverse/verse-developer/tutorials/4_implementation.md

 ### How it works
-When users click on the action buttons in Verse added via the `applications.json` file, Verse open your application in a separate window, waited for your application to get ready, and send the relevant data to your application, hosted at the URL you specified in `applications.json`.
+When users click on the action buttons in Verse added via the `applications.json` file, Verse will open your application in a separate window, wait for your application to get ready, and send the relevant data to your application, which is hosted at the URL specified in `applications.json`.

 Now you have learned how to register your application with Verse, add action buttons to the Verse UI, and get Verse send data to your application, you can modify the sample HTML code we provided you in the previous section [Create web page](#create-web-page) to make your own application for Verse!